CESNET/eInfra-docs/topics/compute/openstack/docs/how-to-guides/accessing-instances.md

     4. If the guide above was followed, it should be possible to connect to the Ubuntu VM and use its GUI with the use of an rdp client.
 RDP client is a desktop application, that understands rdp traffic and opens a window containing interactive desktop of the remote host.
         - In Windows environment, `Microsoft Remote Desktop` should already be installed inside the operating system.
         - For MacOS `Microsoft Remote Desktop` can be downloaded from Mac App Store.
         - Linux workstations offer several clients.
-One of the wide spread ones (this one is also tested to work) is called `Remmina`.
+One of the widespread ones (this one is also tested to work) is called `Remmina`.

     ### VNC
     - Install a VNC client on your local machine.